ku-sldg/plih/_types/1-Function-Types.md

 # Function Types

 In prior chapters we have defined an interpreter over a language with only numbers, added Booleans, and showed how to handle and avoid type errors.
-With functions, we don't need to add a thing to see this problem emerge again.
+With functions, we don't need to add Booleans to see the same problem emerge again.
 Consider the following expression:

 {% highlight text %}
 bind inc = lambda x in x + 1 in app inc inc
 {% endhighlight %}

-What this expression does is apply `inc` to itself.
+This expression simply applys `inc` to itself, something that made sense when we discussed untyped recursion.
+However, in this context trying to increment an increment function makes little sense.
 The value of `inc` is a lambda specifying an increment function over numbers.
 In the body of the `bind`, `inc` is applied to itself.
 There is of course nothing wrong with applying a function to itself, but in this case the body of `inc` attempts to add 1 to its argument.
 Adding 1 to a function is not defined and causes any of our interpreters to crash.

 We can fix this problem as we have in the past - add run-time or predictive type checking.
 Said using terminology from our discussion of scoping, we can add *dynamic* or *static* type checking.
-Dynamic performed at run-time and static performed before run-time.
+As usual, dynamic performed at run-time and static performed before run-time.

 ## Function Types